BikramMondal5/ChattyBudd/README.md

 # 🤖🧠 ChattyBudd

- ChattyBudd is an interactive AI-powered chatbot application designed to provide engaging conversations and helpful responses.
-Whether you're looking for a friendly chat or need assistance, ChattyBudd is here to help!
+ChattyBudd is an interactive WhatsApp bot powered by Google's Gemini AI.
+It allows you to have natural conversations, generate images, and get coding help right from your WhatsApp.
+The bot responds to plain English text and provides helpful, context-aware responses.

 ## 🌟 Features
-- 💬 Real-time AI-powered chat
+- 💬 Real-time AI-powered chat via WhatsApp
-- 🖼️ Image generation and sharing
+- 🖼️ Image generation (use /image command)
 - 💻 Code generation capabilities
-- 🧠 Intelligent and context-aware responses
+- 🧠 Intelligent and context-aware responses using Gemini AI
-- 🖥️ Simple and intuitive user interface
-- 📂 Save and view generated images
+- 🌐 Google Search integration
+- 💬 Accessible directly through WhatsApp

 ## 🛠️ Technologies Used
 - Python 3
-- Flask (for web framework)
+- Flask (for webhook server)
+- Twilio (for WhatsApp integration)
-- OpenAI API (for AI chat and image generation)
+- Google Gemini AI (for chat, code, and image generation)
-- HTML/CSS/JavaScript (for frontend)
+- Gemini 2.5 Flash (for conversations)
+- Gemini 2.0 Flash Image Generation

 ## ⚙️ Installation